What is degenerative disc disease?

 • Maintain a healthy weight.
 Less weight is less stress on your joints and your discs.

 There are several ways to treat degenerative disc disease, depending on the extent and severity of your pain.
-To start, Dr. Robinson may recommend nonsteroidal anti-inflammatory medicines (NSAIDS) or physical therapy.
+To start, Dr. Bolinger says he recommends taking a nonsteroidal anti-inflammatory (NSAID) medication and starting physical therapy.

-If a patient doesn’t respond to medications or physical therapy, then Dr. Robinson may suggest pain-relieving injections.
+• Try a pain-relieving injection.
+If your pain doesn’t respond to medications or physical therapy, your doctor may suggest pain-relieving injections.

 Editor's Note: This article was originally published on , and was last reviewed on .